MMarco94/linux-guides/immutable-os/syncthing.md

 All is done!
 Now Syncthing will start automatically when you log in your system!

 # TODO

 This guide is not complete yet.

 ## Missing steps
-- How to keep the container up to date
 - How to add new folders after the container has already been created
 - How to uninstall everything